Last updated on December 4th, 2022 at 05:49 am

 During our week in Chiang Mai my goal was to visit as many vegan restaurants and cafes as we could.
 That was a tall order as there are so many to choose from.
+Read on to find out about the 8 best vegan restaurants in Chiang Mai.

 Since we were staying on the eastern side of the Old City – next door to Vegan Heaven it quickly became our go to place to eat.
 Looking at the menu I squealed with delight, “OMG I can eat everything!” only to have other patrons smile and nod in agreement.
 The Kah Soy soup is out of this world as are the Spicy Cauliflower Wings.
 Honorable mention goes to the Vegan Chicken Burger and the Spring Rolls.
 The menu is huge and extensive – if I wasn’t enjoying life as a NOMAD, I would seriously consider moving to Chiang Mai just to be close to Vegan Heaven!
 They also offer cooking classes.
-There are 2 locations:

 Address #1: 44/6 Loi Kroh Rd